UrsysOrg/auth0challenge/README.md

 #### Queues

-- get_instance_info_queue: This queue is used to send messages to the lambda function that will retrieve instance information from AWS.
+- `get_instance_info_queue`: This queue is used to send messages to the lambda function that will retrieve instance information from AWS.
-- stop_instance_queue: This queue is used to send messages to the lambda function that will stop an EC2 instance.
+- `stop_instance_queue`: This queue is used to send messages to the lambda function that will stop an EC2 instance.
-- lock_instance_queue: This queue is used to send messages to the lambda function that will lock an instance.
+- `lock_instance_queue`: This queue is used to send messages to the lambda function that will lock an instance.

 All of the above queues additionall yhave dead letter queues to handle event errors.